TiagoMarinho/Snippets/readme.md

 ```bash
 npm run start
 ```
-The console should print Ready!
-Logged in as YourBotName.
+The console should print "Ready!
+Logged in as YourBotName."
 Your bot is now online and ready to use!

 ## Contributing